Keto Blueberry Lavender Ice Cream Recipe

 Lavender Blueberry Ice Cream Recipe is Philly Style

 Her ice creams are made Philly style which means cream cheese based and not custard based (using eggs).
 I like this style a lot.
 It tastes fresher, cleaner to me and is incredibly creamy.
 There is xanthan gum in cream cheese which helps to hold the ice cream together.

 As she says in her book, her recipes are flavor driven as much as they are about consistency and texture.
 The first thing people are usually attracted to are her unique flavors; but they leave talking about how well balanced the ice cream is.

 Make this Sugar Free for a Lavender Blueberry Ice Cream Recipe that is Keto Friendly

 I am so happy to have my very own sugar-free version that doesn’t feel like a compromise.
 This lavender blueberry ice cream high in fat, and I’m not going to lie about that, but it’s low in carbs and a keto friendly ice cream.
-I’ve put it in small jars that I can freeze for portioned out servings.
+I’ve put it in small jars, which I can freeze for portioned out servings.

 You could play with this recipe by using different berries, or skipping the lavender and orange.
 I use this ice cream machine.